CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 Community promotion efforts:

 Cross platform marketing of social media accounts: Airdrops to devout community followers in Telegram, Facebook, Instagram and Twitter.
 Prospecting for new and improved media outlets consistently.

+*Disclamer: All Voters Must Complete Voter KYC Registration To Receive Daily TRX Rewards Due To Federal Laws and Regulations*

+*(KYC Registration Form At This Link: https://charitycompassioncoin.com/ccc-tron-sr-campaign.*